ccollicutt-sysdigorg/kraken-hunter-toronto/docs/getting-started/access-aws-environment.md

 !["diagram2"]({{site.baseurl}}/assets/images/diagram2.png)

-### Signing Into Your AWS Environment
+## Signing Into Your AWS Environment

 {: .important }
 >Your AWS user is restricted to only be able to access the resources that you need access to in order to complete the workshop.
 You will see many warnings around lack of permissions, but this is OK as you will still be able to complete the workshop.

-To sign into your environment:

 Open a web browser and go to <https://aws.amazon.com/console/>

 If prompted, choose to sign in with an IAM user (as opposed to the Root user) and enter the AWS Account ID of your workshop region, as provided by the facilitator.

-Enter the IAM username and password you were provided and click the **Sign in** button
+Enter the IAM username and password you were provided and click the **Sign in** button.

 Pick the region in the drop-down in the upper right of the console that matches the region you were assigned, as provided by the facilitator.

 !["region-us"]({{site.baseurl}}/assets/images/region-us.png)

-### Accessing the Jumpbox
+## Accessing the Jumpbox

-Go to the EC2 service's console (you can type EC2 in the Search box on top and then click on the EC2 service in the results)
+Go to the EC2 service's console (you can type EC2 in the Search box on top and then click on the EC2 service in the results).

 Click on the **Instances (running)** link under **Resources** to be taken to a list of running EC2 Instances.